-The following table sets forth information as of August 31, 2012 regarding our current executive officers:
+The following table sets forth information as of June 24, 2013 regarding our current executive officers:

-Name Age Position Neal R. Verfuerth 53 Chief Executive Officer Scott R. Jensen 45 Chief Financial Officer, Chief Accounting Officer and Treasurer Michael J. Potts 48 President and Chief Operating Officer John H. Scribante 47 President of Orion Engineered Systems Paul J. Kardish 49 Vice President, General Counsel and Secretary
+Name Age Position John H. Scribante 48 Chief Executive Officer Scott R. Jensen 46 Chief Financial Officer, Chief Accounting Officer and Treasurer Michael J. Potts 49 President and Chief Operating Officer

 The following biographies describe the business experience of our executive officers.
 (For biographies of Messrs.
-Verfuerth and Potts, see "Proposal One: Election of Directors" above.)
+Scribante and Potts, see "Proposal One: Election of Directors" above.)

 Scott R. Jensen has been our Chief Financial Officer since June 3, 2011, our Chief Accounting Officer since October 31, 2011 and our Treasurer since July 2008.
-He also served as our Chief Accounting Officer from April

-2011 until June 3, 2011, as our Chief Financial Officer from July 2008 until April 2011, as our Controller and Vice President of Corporate Finance from 2007 until 2008 and as our Director of Finance from 2004 to 2007.
+He also served as our Chief Accounting Officer from April 2011 until June 3, 2011, as our Chief Financial Officer from July 2008 until April 2011, as our Controller and Vice President of Corporate Finance from 2007 until 2008 and as our Director of Finance from 2004 to 2007.
 From 2002 to 2004, Mr. Jensen was the manager of financial planning and analysis at the Mirro Co. (a division of Newell Rubbermaid).
 Mr. Jensen is a certified public accountant.